 While your cat may enjoy climbing and exploring your Christmas tree and it’s certainly fun to watch them do so, it’s probably better to keep them away from it.
 This is because there are small objects that your cat could swallow, and these could cause a blockage in their digestive tract.
 Tinsel is the biggest danger, as the small bits of plastic can easily cause a bowel obstruction, but the same goes for ribbons or bows that your cat can tear and potentially swallow.

 Christmas lights are dangerous too.
 While it’s unlikely, your cat may chew in the electrical cords and possibly be electrocuted.
 The bulbs are often made from glass or hard plastic that can potentially injure your cat, and your cat may even get tangled in the long cord.
 Also, fake Christmas trees pose an additional choking hazard from the plastic needles, while real trees may potentially be toxic.
 Most of us use small fir trees for Christmas trees, and the leaves contain an oil that can cause mouth or stomach irritation.
 Lastly, these sharp needles are also dangerous when swallowed because they can cause an obstruction in your cat’s throat.

 All cat owners know how hard it can be to keep a cat from something as exciting as a Christmas tree, so there are a few precautions that you need to take to keep your cat safe.
 During the time that your tree is up, try to stick to the following precautions:

-It’s easy to see why Christmas trees may be irresistible to cats: the tinsel, bark, scent, lights, and dangling ornaments and the chance of climbing a colorful perch are all simply too exciting for most cats.
+It’s easy to see why Christmas trees may be irresistible to cats: the tinsel, bark, scent, lights, dangling ornaments, and the chance of climbing a colorful perch are all simply too exciting for most cats.
 These ornaments and lights can be potentially dangerous for your cat, though, so be sure to make your tree as inaccessible as possible to avoid any injury to your feline friend.